cncf/mentoring/mentoring-wg/gsoc-org-admin-guide.md

 Tasks:

-* Send a reminder communities to add ideas as previous stage.
+* Send a reminder to CNCF project communities to add ideas as stated in the previous stage.

 ### Organization application